-electrode in two ways, (a) to have a larger spherical radius to achieve and safely maintain higher gradient and (b) to accommodate a larger laser beam spot size to extend the charge lifetime.
-Additionally the cathode must be free of field emission so we plan capability for applying 50 kV beyond the required beam voltage for high voltage gas conditioning.
+However, because the bremsstrahlung yield of positrons from electrons will be low ( $<10^{-4}$ ) a much higher beam current >1 mA is required with correspondingly higher bunch charge >2 pC.
+We expect to operate the gun in a range of 300-350 kV to manage the higher bunch charge and allow direct injection to the SRF 10 MV.
+To meet the anticipated demands we expect to re-design the gun cathode electrode in two ways, (a) to have a larger spherical radius to achieve and safely maintain higher gradient and (b) to accommodate a larger laser beam spot size to extend the charge lifetime.
+Additionally the cathode must be free of field emission so we plan to include the capability of applying 50 kV beyond the required beam voltage for high voltage gas conditioning.